jpeezus/azuregermany/Readme.md

-# Deploy the VM-Series Firewall on Azure Germany
+# Deploy the VM-Series Firewall on Azure in Germany

-#VM-Series Deployment Template for Germany
 This template launches the VM-Series in Germany to be deployed with all of the necessary hardware components needed to operate the VM-Series.
 By default in other regions the VM-Series is deployed with the following three separate interfaces.

 - Mgmt interface  eth0